godzi001/calculator/README.md

-simple calculator  using html for different  operations
+simple calculator  using html,css,js for different  operations